Menu

 James Stevenson, M.D.
 Thoracic Medical Oncologist

-The TNM staging system is the most common staging system for pleural mesothelioma.
-It is also used to stage several other cancers, including lung cancer and breast cancer.
+The TNM staging system is a method of categorizing how advanced a patient’s cancer is.
+It is commonly used for pleural mesothelioma.
+The TNM system is also used to stage several other cancers, including lung cancer and breast cancer.

-The TNM classification system uses three components to determine cancer stage:
+The TNM classification system uses three components to identify cancer stage:

 • Tumor extent (T): The location and size of the primary tumor site